What Homeowner's Insurance May Not Cover

 Understand Your Coverage

 Avoid the stress of rejected claims when damage occurs to a property.
-Get the type of coverage needed and know about any exclusions or limitations before agreeing to a policy.
+Similarly to green auto insurance, you should get the type of coverage needed and know about any exclusions or limitations before agreeing to a policy.